jypma/modsynth/DuinoRack/README.md

 - toggle unipolar / bipolar

 Hints [here](https://github.com/robertgallup/arduino-DualLFO).
 Need to check quality of the waveform using the MCP4822.

+### To add:

+- Offset, Attn (in addition to bidi?
+Instead of bidi?).
+- Width (insert silence in middle of wave, where all waves are zero)
+- Delay: Divide (2), Amount (%)... too complicated?
+- Skip chance %
+- EStep / ETrig (eucledean)
+- Slop (earlier / later %,  but still in time?)

 ## LFO ADSR